-When it comes to buying and selling diamonds, the clarity of the diamond plays a role.
+When it comes to buying and selling diamonds, the clarity of the diamond plays a significant role.
 And when it comes to clarity in a diamond, it is important to know that nothing is perfect.
 But what makes up clarity in the eyes of the diamond market?
 Well, diamonds have internal features.
 These internal features are called inclusions, and surface irregularities, which we call blemishes.
 These are the characteristics that make up the clarity of a diamond and how diamonds get priced.
 So the better the clarity, the more absent the inclusions and blemishes are.
 Exposing carbon to a tremendous amount of heat and pressure results in the creation of a diamond.
 So it is during this pressuring where the creation of inclusions or blemishes occurs.

 Blemishes on diamonds includes scratches and nicks on the diamond’s surface.
 When it comes to inclusions, they are typically on the inside of the diamond, but sometimes they do break the surface of the stone.
 And sometimes a tiny diamond or another mineral crystal is trapped inside when the diamond forms.
 So, depending on where these blemishes and inclusions are, they might need to be cut and polished.
 This effects the appearance of the diamond, as well as the price.

 Clarity in Terms of Diamond Value

 The characteristics that make up the clarity may wind up having a negative impact on the diamond’s value.
 However, they are also have a positive impact.
 Clarity helps gemologists separate diamonds from imitations.
 This holds more true for included diamonds than flawless ones, since the included ones are harder to fake.
 No two diamonds have exactly the same inclusions.
 And why fake an included diamond anyway?
 On top of that, these inclusions can also help scientists learn how diamonds are formed.